eonofrey/taxi_ride_analysis/README.md

 The two models I used in this analysis were a basic linear regression and a random forest.

 ### Regression
-Since the correlation plot reveled massive correlations between the distance metrics, I’m going to only use Haversine distance for the linear regression.
+Since the correlation plot revealed massive correlations between the distance metrics, I used only Haversine distance for the linear regression.
 However, regression also assumes that variables are normally distributed.
-Plotting the distribution for a few or the input variables shows violations of that assumption.
+Plotting the distribution for a few of the input variables shows violations of that assumption.
 In these situations, it’s best to transform the variables either with log or square root transformations to coerce them to be normally distributed.
 Below are the same variables after I apply various transformations

 <img width="450" alt="Screen Shot 2019-08-08 at 9 19 52 PM" src="https://user-images.githubusercontent.com/38504767/62814487-299ae080-badf-11e9-9286-f9d494b663cd.png">